 Metal fencing panels can offer long-term solutions for protecting livestock during cold months.
 As the temperature drops, livestock require more food to maintain their bodies.
-Providing a windbreak has shown to save feed costs by lowering livestock's required intake during colder periods.
+Providing a cattle windbreak has shown to save feed costs by lowering livestock's required intake during colder periods.
 In addition to saving ranchers money on feed, windbreaks help minimize illness and protect young during calving seasons.

 When choosing between a horizontal and vertical layout for your fencing panels, the key factor to think about is the desired protection.